orlagh-sweeney/event-app-api/README.md

 ## Testing
 ### Testing User Stories
-1. As a developer I want the functionality to to create, retrieve and update profile resources so that users can view and edit their own profiles.
+1. As a developer I want the functionality to create, retrieve and update profile resources so that users can view and edit their own profiles.
     - The API has a profiles app.
     - Profile owners can edit their profiles.
     - Authenticated users can view profiles.